Fulton Hogan quarry application granted

 These conditions include:

-• Preparation of management plans for managing dust, cleanfill, stormwater, spills at the site (for Environment Canterbury consents) and landscape, transportation and routing, Roydon Quarry SH1/Dawsons Road queue management, noise and site rehabilitation (for SDC consents).
+- Preparation of management plans for managing dust, cleanfill, stormwater, and spills at the site (for Environment Canterbury consents) and landscape, transportation and routing, Roydon Quarry SH1/Dawsons Road queue management, noise and site rehabilitation (for SDC consents).

-• Assessing PM10 emissions against consent limits and implementing additional mitigation measures if these limits are exceeded.
+- Assess PM10 emissions against consent limits and implement additional mitigation measures if these limits are exceeded.

-• Developing and implementing a Respiratory Crystalline Silica (RCS) monitoring programme for the site for a 12-month period.
+- Developing and implementing a Respiratory Crystalline Silica (RCS) monitoring programme for the site for 12 months.

 Process info and stats